hindutva/hindutva.github.io/rivals/abe-disease/islam/constituent-subversion/halAl.md

 ## Consequence
 - "The most intolerant minority wins" rule of NN Taleb applies.
 - halAl slaughter requires muslim butcher.
 So, companies are forced to hire muslims and exclude non-muslims.
-For efficiency reasons, in the absence of sufficient pressure from non-muslims, it does not make sense for companies to hire two sets of workers for the same product.
+  - For efficiency reasons, in the absence of sufficient pressure from non-muslims, it does not make sense for companies to hire two sets of workers for the same product.
 - In the absence of strong non-muslim reaction, non-halAl meat is then not even available to customers who prefer that.
 For example, airlines prefer to stock and provide only halAl meat (caterer SkyChef supplies halAl meat only).
+  - - Halal meat is cheaper, and most customers never bother complaining.
+Theoretically, halAl should be more expensive (peculiar requirement of a minority community).
+Amazing how the tables are turned due to the "intolerant minority" principle.
 - To access 0.25x of the market, non-muslim companies are forced to go for halAl certificate - even when it makes no sense to do so (eg. non-meat products, Ayurvedic medicine).
 So, they are forced to pay local muslims for nothing.

 ## Reaction